Fourth Ward in Houston in Harris County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Settlements & Settlers • War, Texas Independence.

 Location.
 29° 45.465′ N, 95° 22.76′ W. Marker is in Houston, Texas, in Harris County.
 It is in the Fourth Ward.
-Marker is on West Dallas Street, on the right when traveling east.
+It is on West Dallas Street, on the right when traveling east.
 Marker is located in the Founders Memorial Cemetery.
 Touch for map.
 Marker is at or near this postal address: 1217 West Dallas Street, Houston TX 77019, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-John Kirby Allen (here, next to this marker); John R. Reid (a few steps from this marker); John W. Moore (a few steps from this marker); James Collinsworth (a few steps from this marker); Joseph Ehlinger (a few steps from this marker); Archibald S. Lewis (a few steps from this marker); John Austin Wharton (a few steps from this marker); David Porter Richardson (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: John Kirby Allen (here, next to this marker); John R. Reid (a few steps from this marker); John W. Moore (a few steps from this marker); James Collinsworth (a few steps from this marker); Joseph Ehlinger (a few steps from this marker); Archibald S. Lewis (a few steps from this marker); John Austin Wharton (a few steps from this marker); David Porter Richardson (a few steps from this marker).
 Touch for a list and map of all markers in Houston.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Markers Associated with the Allen Brothers